andresito1969/angular-first-app/README.md

     Routing
+        // Router creation and display view in template In our app module we can define a router like this:

+        const appRoutes: Routes = [{path: '', component: HomeComponent}, {path: 'tal', component: Tal, children: [{path: :id/lel, ...}]} ]

+        And then put it inside imports...
+        @NgModule({declarations.., imports: [RouterModule.forRoot(appRoutes)]})

+        //And now we have our router working, but it's better to have it in another file!
+        So we have the same but in another file and then in our appModule we import the class of the external router.module.ts

+        Display view, in template we use: <router-outlet></router-outlet>

-        As a prop binding, /route <- correct    , incorrect -> route  // route is a relative path
+        ##Router navigate: As a prop binding, /route <- correct    ,
+        incorrect -> route  // route is a relative path

-        route observables subscribe to a possibly changed route and update values from component Observables
+        // Router navigate in template: routerLink
+        <li role="presentation" class="active"><a routerLink="/">Home</a></li>
+        <a [routerLink] = "['/users', 10, 'tal']">Load user 10</a>
+        <a
+             [routerLink]="['/servers', 5, 'edit']"
+            [queryParams]="{allowEdit: '1'}"
+            fragment="loading">

+        // Router navigate in ts: this.router.navigate(['/servers'])
+        We need to of course add router in constructor (private router: Router) this.router.navigate(['/servers', id, 'edit'],
+        {queryParams: {allowEdit: '1'}, fragment: 'loading'});

+        // Retrieve query params:
+        this.route.snapshot.params["id"] // /route/:id   and we need constructor route

+        // Functionalities: routerLinkActive="active" -> in template
+        [routerLinkActiveOptions] = "{exact: true}"

+        in router module.ts we can add a wildcard route and redirect to error template:
+        {path: '**', // wildcard route, always at the bottom
+        redirectTo: '/not-found'}

+        More in docu or repo github...

+    Observables

     Forms